jaxongrove/ReTab/README.md

 Tabs are saved to a file as URLs on seperate lines, and that file is downloaded.

 The file can be opened by the extension to reload the URLs in the current window.

-To avoid errors, the file name should always contain ".txt" at the end.

 Icon can be replaced by any 48x48 or 128x128 PNG.
 The file should be named "icon.png" and put in the folder.
 Delete the old "icon.png" and reload the extension in the extension manager.